angelalonso/privd/README.md

   - Set a full path on "path", or use $HOME.
 No other environment variables work for now.
   - Name is irrelevant

-# How to run it

-python3 <path where you cloned this repo>/privd.py

 ## Verbose mode

 python3 <path where you cloned this repo>/privd.py -v

-# How to configure a second machine
+## How to configure a second machine
+When using privd.py to encrypt on a shared folder, you'l need to configure a second or third machine to decrypt the contents.

 After you have successfully run privd on one machine, you can copy over the GPG keys to have it run on a second one, which is actually the purpose of this whole thing.